 Global methylation levels, reflecting the overall level of DNA methylation across the genome, can provide insights into one’s health and epigenetic age.

-Low levels can indicate increased susceptibility to certain cancers and other age-related diseases, whereas high levels may suggest healthier aging.
+Low levels indicate increased susceptibility to certain cancers and other age-related diseases, whereas high levels may suggest healthier aging.

 Epigenetic clocks, which estimate biological age, use global methylation levels to make predictions.